-Dental Crowns Restore Health, Beauty, Function
+Dental Crowns Restore Health, Beauty, and Function

-A dental crown restores cracked, broken or crooked teeth; as well as teeth that have decay or had a root canal.
 Because a dental crown fits over the tooth like a thimble, it is also known as a tooth cap.
 This common dental restoration can improve the appearance of a tooth and give it strength to protect it from future damage.

-- Protect a weak tooth (for instance, from decay) from breaking, or to hold a cracked tooth together.
+• Protect a weak tooth (for instance, from decay) from breaking or to hold a cracked tooth together.

-- Restore a broken tooth or a severely worn down tooth.
+• Restore a broken tooth or a severely worn down tooth.

-- Cover and support a tooth with a large filling when there isn’t enough tooth left.
+• Cover and support a tooth with a large filling when there isn’t enough tooth left.

-- Hold a dental bridge in place.
+• Hold a dental bridge in place.

-- Cover misshapen or severely stained teeth.
+• Cover misshapen or severely stained teeth.

-- Restore a dental implant.
+• Restore a dental implant.

-A dentist can choose amongst many materials for creating a dental crown.
-Dr. Lazer, Baltimore’s cosmetic dentist, chooses porcelain dental crowns because they offer natural-looking results and long-term strength.
-No one will be able to notice you are wearing a crown because they blend in seamlessly with your smile.
+A dentist can choose from many materials for creating a dental crown.
+Baltimore’s cosmetic dentist, Dr. Lazer, chooses porcelain dental crowns because they offer natural-looking results and long-term strength.

 Single Visit Dental Crown